 I also met an extended family group travelling together that seemed to be having a great time.
-That was not that case I found when one of the younger guys in the group told me this was his least enjoyable cruise, as there was a constant battle around what they were all going to do and when and trying to balance out and satisfy everyone was proving challenging, and although he and his girlfriend wanted some time to themselves, they felt they could not do that without it causing a fuss and offence.
+That was not that case I found when one of the younger guys in the group told me this was his least enjoyable cruise.
+There was a constant battle around what they were all going to do and when, and trying to balance out and satisfy everyone was proving challenging.
+Although he and his girlfriend wanted some time to themselves, they felt they could not do that without it causing a fuss and offence.

 These encounters did get me thinking.
 Once a year, my partner and I take our mothers on a cruise.
 It dawned on me that those Mum cruises we approach differently to when we cruise as a couple.
 The Mum Cruises are all structured around where they want to go, what they want to do, when they want to do it – and not what we want.

 I do not resent that, and we take them as they love it so much.
 But we do see and structure these trips as different and make compromises with them as priority, willingly.

 To make trips with friend and family work you should insist on having a good and open discussion before you go (as difficulty as that may be).
 You need to agree how things will work, how decisions about what you do will be made, how much you will do together and any other ground rules.